 - A comforting environment.
 Our Duke Cancer Center features spacious waiting areas, a Quiet Room, large infusion rooms, and a rooftop garden area where patients — based on their treatment regimen — can receive chemotherapy outdoors.

-Your doctor monitors your prostate cancer with periodic diagnostic tests, including prostate-specific antigen (PSA) tests, digital rectal exams and biopsies.
+Our active surveillance program combines sophisticated prostate MRI imaging with your tumor genetics to provide a personalized risk assessment.
+Your doctor monitors your prostate cancer with periodic diagnostic tests, which provides a level of confidence that your cancer can continue to be safely observed.
 We recommend "watchful waiting" for very small and slow-growing cancers that do not cause any symptoms.

 Most prostate cancer surgeries remove the entire prostate and some surrounding tissue, in a procedure called a prostatectomy.
 We perform this surgery two ways:

 - Radical retropubic prostatectomy.
 We operate through a single, small abdominal incision.
-Some patients are candidates for a laparoscopic approach, which requires five to six very tiny incisions.
-This minimally invasive technique leads to smaller scars, less pain and a faster recovery.
+This conventional technique leads to smaller scars, less pain and a faster recovery.

 - Robotic prostate surgery.
 Removes the prostate and tissue with the assistance of tiny, robotic instruments that allow your surgeon to operate with extreme precision.